+Why Do We Need the Host Home Program?Here in the Eugene/Springfield homelessness is a widespread issue that many organizations have been grappling with for years.
+In Eugene alone there are over 300 students experiencing homelessness each year -- and these are just the students who come forward.
 Youth under the age of 18 are unable to access many food distribution resources, shelters, and resource centers due to their status as a minor.
-For those between the ages of 18 and 23, the available resources are oftentimes not appropriate and young people can find themselves interacting with populations they have not encountered yet.
-In order to fill this gap in resources for youth, the 15th Night has created a community coalition that acts as a safety net for young people experiencing homelessness.
+For those between the ages of 18 and 24, the available resources are oftentimes not appropriate and young people can find themselves interacting with populations they have not yet encountered.
+In order to fill this gap in resources for youth the Host Home Program acts as a safety net for young people experiencing homelessness.

-- Have an available, private bedroom for the youth that has a bed, a window, and space for them to store their belongings.
+- Have an available, private or shared bedroom for the youth that has a bed, a window, and space for them to store their belongings.

 - Have smoke detectors and carbon monoxide detectors.

 - Have an economically stable living situation.